 - Plan so that doors and drawers will not conflict when open.

-- Before you purchase a product, make sure it has the features you want and contributes to the calm, energizing, elegant or other mood you want to create in the room.
+- Before you purchase a product, make sure it has the features you want, that it is the color or finish you want, and that it contributes to the mood you want to create in the room.

-With careful research and decision-making, you can create a bathroom with the look and the features that you will enjoy for years to come and or if you are planning to sell you home soon, you can probably recoup the cost of the bathroom remodel.
+With careful research and decision-making, you can create a new or remodeled bathroom with the look and the features that you will enjoy for years to come.

-We hope you have found this article useful and informative, and we appreciate the time you took to read it.
+We hope you have found this article useful and informative, and we appreciate your taking the time to read it.

 Share this post with your friends!